x-team/symphony-tutorial/README.md

 ![getsymphony.com](screenshots/01-getsymphony.com.png)

 Created by Allen Chang and Alistair Kearney for over a decade, Symphony is an Open Source XSLT-based CMS built in PHP and MySQL.
-But don't worry about programming languages yet, this CMS is very accessible even for designers.
-We'll focus our attention on the amazing concept of this tool and how easy and quick you can build an entire website with, wait for it, full control of your frontend.
+A CMS that provides you a full control of the project frontend.